zelon88/ScanCore/README.md

 3. SHA256 Hash
 4. Raw Data Match

-The "ScanCore_Virus.def" file is a TSV (tab-separated file) with each line containing an separate infection UID, RAW-DATA, MD5, SHA256, SHA1.
+The "ScanCore_Virus.def" file is a TSV (tab-separated file) with each line containing a separate infection UID, RAW-DATA, MD5, SHA256, SHA1.
 In that order.

 If the target is a file larger than the [memorylimit] argument it will be chopped into [chunsize] and each chunk will be scanned separately.